 Question: "How can I detect a false conversion?"

-Answer: Conversion means to be “born again.”
-At them moment of conversion, the converted person is filled with the Holy Spirit and begins a journey of turning away from sin and beginning to worship and serve the Lord.
+Answer: To convert is to be “born again.”
+At the moment of conversion, the converted person is filled with the Holy Spirit and begins a journey of turning away from sin and beginning to worship and serve the Lord.
 A “false conversion” is no conversion at all.
 A false conversion may look like a true, Spirit-caused conversion, but it is not.
 The reasons for false conversions are varied.
 Sometimes the person experiencing a false conversion doesn’t even realize it.
 At other times, there is intentional deception on his/her part.
 Not everyone who claims to have been converted has, in fact, been converted.

 Christians live by the Spirit so as not to gratify the desires of the sinful nature, “for the sinful nature desires what is contrary to the Spirit and the Spirit what is contrary to the sinful nature” (Galatians 5:17).
 The things of this world, “the cravings of sinful man, the lust of his eyes and the boasting of what he has and does” (1 John 2:16) no longer have a stronghold on the life of the true believer.
 Indeed, “those who belong to Christ Jesus have crucified the sinful nature with its passions and desires” (Galatians 5:24).
-We no longer live for us but rather we live for the One who died for us, sacrificing our desires and ambitions and replacing them with those of Christ.
-Granted, we will never be completely victorious in our Christian walk (1 John 1:8), however Christians will not repeatedly engage in sinful behavior, as “No one who is born of God will continue to sin, because God’s seed (nature) remains in him” (1 John 3:9).
+We no longer live for us; rather, we live for the One who died for us, sacrificing our desires and ambitions and replacing them with those of Christ.
+Granted, we will never be completely victorious in our Christian walk (1 John 1:8); however, Christians will not repeatedly engage in sinful behavior, as “no one who is born of God will continue to sin, because God’s seed [nature] remains in him” (1 John 3:9).
 And this new nature exhibits the habitual character of righteousness produced by the Holy Spirit (Galatians 5:22–23).

-Truly converted sinners have trusted Christ alone and seek to become more and more Christ-like all the time.
-Those who claim to be Christians will indeed display the characteristics of true Christians: sound doctrine, obedience to God’s Word and love.
-They will unashamedly work to spread the good news of the Gospel, as we are called to do (Matthew 28:19–20), knowing well that they might be mocked and ridiculed by many in these increasingly secular times.
-And although false Christians may sometimes be able to deceive us, they certainly cannot deceive God as nothing in all creation is hidden from His sight.
+Truly converted sinners have trusted Christ alone and seek to become more and more Christlike all the time.
+Those who claim to be Christians should display the characteristics of true Christians: sound doctrine, obedience to God’s Word, and love.
+They should unashamedly work to spread the good news of the gospel, as we are called to do (Matthew 28:19–20), knowing well that they might be mocked and ridiculed by many in these increasingly secular times.
+And although false Christians may sometimes be able to deceive us, they certainly cannot deceive God, as nothing in all creation is hidden from His sight.
 Everything is uncovered and laid bare before the eyes of Him to whom we must give account (Hebrews 4:13).
 At the end of the age, His angels will separate the true from the false Christians.